mxbmrp3

 After Installation

-Launch the game - the plugin loads automatically.
+Launch the game and load into a track - the plugin only becomes active once you’ve entered a session (it does not run in the main menus).
 Some elements are enabled by default and can be repositioned or configured via the settings menu.
 See Tips & Tricks for useful setup ideas.
 If nothing appears, see Troubleshooting.

 Controls